jharmn/api-standards/api-style-guide.md

 ##### Paging
 Pages of results should be referred to consistently by the query parameters `page` and `page_size`, where `page_size` refers to the amount of results per request, and `page` refers to the requested page.

-Additionally, responses should include `total_items` and `total_pages` whenever possible, where `total_items` indicates the total items in the requested collection, and `total_pages` is the number of pages (iterpolated from `total_items`/`page_size`).
+Additionally, responses should include `total_items` and `total_pages` whenever possible, where `total_items` indicates the total items in the requested collection, and `total_pages` is the number of pages (interpolated from `total_items`/`page_size`).

 ###### Hypermedia links
-Hypermedia links are high value in navigating paged resource collections, as `page`/`page_size` query parameters can be maintained while navigating pages of results.
+Hypermedia links are of high value in navigating paged resource collections, as `page`/`page_size` query parameters can be maintained while navigating pages of results.

 Links should be provided with rels of `next`, `previous`, `first`, `last` wherever appropriate.